 2. Each market has a collectible mug.

-Every year each market has its own collectible mug in which it serves the traditional hot alcoholic beverage glühwein.
+Every year each Christmas market in Germany has its own collectible mug in which it serves the traditional hot alcoholic beverage glühwein.
 (You can also get a non-alcoholic version known as kinderpunsch).
 When you buy a mug you pay a deposit for it and you can choose to return it and get your money back, or keep the mug.
 The deposit varies between 2-3 Euros, and we thought they were nice souvenirs to keep.
 If you decide to return the mug there are usually depositories located throughout the markets set up for mug returns.
 We managed to collect one from every market except Freiburg, so hopefully we can return to add one more to our collection.

 My kids will tell everyone they meet that their favorite Christmas market was the one in Nürnberg.
 The reason?
 It was the most kid friendly because there was a Children’s Christmas market (Kinderweihnacht)!
-There were rides, a Playmobil building room, a place to etch glass to take home, a candle making station, and their favorite, a cookie making station.
-I don’t know any kid that wouldn’t love that!
+There were rides, a Playmobile building room, a place to etch glass to take home, a candle making station, and their favorite, a cookie making station.
+I don’t know any kid who wouldn’t love that!
 Most markets were very kid friendly and not too crowded, but my kids were in love with Nürnberg and would recommend it to all families.

 This is when it comes in handy to know a local.
 There was a hidden Christmas market in Munich we would not have found without our photographer from Localgrapher.
 The market opened prior to the major Christmas market in the town center, so we enjoyed it for a few days before the crowds came.
 It’s also helpful to enquire at the local tourism office because they often have maps of the different Christmas markets to help you find your way.